-Wage & Hour Issues: Exempt Versus Non-Exempt Employees
+Wage and Hour Issues: Exempt Versus Non-Exempt Employees

 Connecticut’s wage and hour laws establish a minimum hourly wage, conditions of overtime pay, and guidelines for determining the hours employees work.